 Meet Your Spinal Cord Injury Rehabilitation Team

 Every patient is different and the members of your rehab team will reflect your needs.
-You may not need everybody on this list, but if you do, we wanted you to be familiar with some of the terms and the people caring for you.
+You may not need everybody on this list, but if you do, we want you to be familiar with some of the terms and people caring for you.

 Patient & Family

 You and your family are always at the center of our care.
 Our goal is to get you back to an independent life.
 We want to push you toward your goals and will communicate your treatment plan with you throughout your inpatient stay.

 Your SCI physicians are also known as a physiatrist.
 A physiatrist is a doctor of Physical Medicine and Rehabilitation (PM&R) with special training to help people recover from injuries such as spinal cord injuries.
 Your SCI physician will run tests and help coordinate treatment.
 This doctor will be in charge of your care throughout rehabilitation.

 Physical therapists (PTs) help people move their bodies better and more safely.
 They’ll work with you extensively on balance, coordination, strength and endurance throughout your rehab.
 PTs will also help your family learn about spinal cord injury and order special equipment you may need such as a wheelchair, walker or other medical devices.

 Occupational therapists (OTs) help people build and practice the skills you'll need to do everyday activities on your own after you discharge.
 They work to help you adapt your environment to allow you to be as functional and independent as possible.
 They will help you with everyday tasks such as getting dressed, grooming, brushing teeth, using the bathroom, bathing, cooking and doing laundry.